nestnpack/gerandchars/README.md

 generate.randNum(20); //64158543996528949596
 ```

-How to generate a combination of strings and numbers?
+How to generate a combination of strings and numbers ?
 ```javascript
 generate.randStrNum(length, size [optional]);